Best Marriage & Family Therapy (MFT) Degree Programs in California 2026

 Online Learning - Visit Website

-• Field work in residence state
+• Field work in state.

 Graduate Certificate - Master of Science in Marriage and Family Therapy